NationalSecurityAgency/emissary/RELEASING.md

 ### Iterative Release (Milestone)

-Iterative releases are not guaranteed to be stable, like snapshots, but allow for markers in the development stage and allow for testing and feedback before a formal release.
+Like snapshots, iterative releases are not guaranteed to be stable, but allow for markers in the development stage and allow for testing and feedback before a formal release.
 Currently, we support milestone releasing but the functionality can easily be extended to create other iterative release types, e.g. alpha, beta, release candidates.